 UT Tyler School of Education

-NOTE: School of Education Admission Packets are ONLY accepted during the fall and spring.
+NOTE: Online School of Education Admission Application is ONLY accepted during the fall and spring.
 If you will be eligible for admission in the summer, you should submit your Admission Packet during the spring term.

 - Attend School of Education Admission orientation session.
 (Phase I and Block 1 instructors will inform students when this will be held.
 This typically occurs during the first six weeks of the fall and spring semester.)